|

 where we come from as peoples, so we can learn from history, even if we do have

-to be aware of the risk of error and that we may learn more in future;
+to be aware of the risk of error and that we may learn more in future; ● So

 when we make choices about our actions, history helps by showing what has

+happened before, what has worked and what has failed.
+We must try to learn from our mistakes.
 History should, like science, be an open, transparent, critical process to discover “historical facts” of what happened in the past, including written descriptions and other documents made at the time as well as other scientific evidence (eg from archaeology), and to discover trends and relationships between these “facts” which help us to understand our past and perhaps provide insights into our possible futures, making this all available to peer review.
+The process is based on

 persuasion rather than unquestioned authority, valuing truth, uncertainty,